 For retailers, there’s a lot to consider when growing your business through e-commerce, from setting up a website to building a robust marketing plan, but what many forget to consider is the very thing that could be holding your customers back from making a purchase: shipping and logistics.

 It’s no secret that today’s consumers expect a lot at checkout.
 Thanks to retail giants like Amazon, Wayfair, and Walmart, customer expectations for fast, affordable shipping have skyrocketed, leaving many small sellers scrambling to keep up.

-If you’re one of these retailers struggling to figure out the complicated business of logistics, you’re not alone.
+If you’re one of these retailers struggling to figure out the complicated business of logistics while expanding you business online, you’re not alone.

 Our recent eBook with ShipperHQ covers five key elements of the shipping process that every online retailer should understand:

 - Inbound – receiving raw materials and/or sourcing imports

 - Parcel – shipping smaller items to your customers

 - Oversized – sending large items, such as furniture, to your customers

 - Reverse – handling the details of return shipping

 Though giant retailers have set customer expectations in the e-commerce space, there’s still room to compete, and we’re here to show you how.
 Download our report and get ready to master shipping and logistics while you expand your business online.